 Level and commitment of other funds for the project

-The two highest scoring applications from each State will be submitted to the National Office to compete for funding, with higher scoring applications receiving first consideration for funding.
+The two highest scoring applications from each state will be submitted to the national Office to compete for funding, with higher scoring applications receiving first consideration for funding.

-Under the final rule, the Project Proposal and Use of Grant Funds for Administrative Expenses criteria were removed since they did not align with statutory priorities for funding.
-Otherwise, these provisions remain unchanged.
+Under the final rule, the Project Proposal and Use of Grant Funds for Administrative Expenses criteria were removed because they did not align with statutory priorities for funding.
+Otherwise, these provisions remain the same as under the baseline program.

 Awarding and administering

+Under the baseline program, EA/REDA grants are awarded in accordance with Departmental regulations and through a series of forms, very similar to the RES/EEI grants:

+Letter of Conditions

+Applicant’s intent to meet conditions

+Form RD 1942-6

+Form AD-1047

+Form AD-1049

+Either Form SF-LLL or Exhibit A-1 of RD Instruction 1940-Q

+Form RD 400-4

+Form AD-1048 (to be completed by the contractor)

+For approval, the grantee must submit Form RD 1940-1, the approved scope of work, and Form RD 4280-2.
+The grantee must abide by all requirements contained in Form RD 4280–2, this

+subpart, and any other applicable federal statutes or regulations.
+Failure to follow these requirements may result in termination of the grant and adoption of other available remedies.

-Under the REAP interim rule, the Agency awards and administers EA/REDA grants using the same procedures as for RES/EEI grants, except that the grantee must provide satisfactory evidence to the Agency that all officers of grantee organization authorized to receive and/or disburse FederalFederalFederalFFederal funds are covered by such bonding and/or insurance requirements as are normally required by the grantee and Form RD 400-1 and
+Under the final rule, EA/REDA grants will be awarded and administered using the same procedures as for RES/EEI grants in the final rule with three exceptions:

+the grantee must provide satisfactory evidence to the Agency that all officers of grantee organization authorized to receive and/or disburse federal funds are covered by such bonding and/or insurance requirements as are normally required by the grantee;

-the power purchase agreement are not required.
-These requirements remain unchanged under the final rulerulerulerulerule, except that EA/REDA grants application deadline of January 31, is published in the rule but can be modified by publishing a Notice in the Federal Register.
+Form RD 400-1 is not required; and

+the power purchase agreement is not required.

 Servicing

-Under the REAP interim rule, the Agency services EA/REDA grants using the same procedures as for RES/EEI grants.
-These requirements remain unchanged under the final rulerulerulerulerule.
+Under the baseline program, the Agency services EA/REDA grants using the same procedures as for RES/EEI grants.

+Under the final rule, these requirements remain the same.

-B. Baseline costs per applicant and awardee
+Baseline costs per applicant and awardee

-Estimates of burden for applicants and awardees are broken down into four areas –– applications; awardee documents and certifications; reporting and other servicing actions; and appeals.
+Burden estimates for applicants and awardees are broken down into the following four :categories: applications; awardee documents and certifications; reporting and other servicing actions; and appeals.

-Table 1 summarizes the estimated baseline burden to an applicant and awardee under the final rule for REAP
+Table 1a summarizes the estimated respondent burden under the final rule..

-Table 1.
-Estimated Burden to an Applicant and Awardee, hours per burden area
+Table 1a.
+Estimated Respondent Burden for final rule, hours per burden area